Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

     If you use ProGuard obfuscation, add the following exception to the file:
     `-keep class com.google.android.gms.common.** { *; }`

-### Opt Out of Tracking
+### Opt users out of tracking

-Users may wish to opt out of tracking entirely, which means no events and no records of their browsing history.
-This API provides a way to fulfill certain users' requests for privacy.
+Users may wish to opt out of tracking entirely, which means Amplitude won't track any of their events or browsing history. `setOptOut` provides a way to fulfill a user's requests for privacy.

 === "Java"